seblhaire/formsbootstrap/README.md

   * `mainlabelclass`: class of main label.
 Default: `"form-label"`
   * `inputclass`: class of input tag.
 Default `"form-control"`.
   * `labelclass`: class of label tag.
 Default `"form-label"`.
+* `labelattributes`: array of label tag attributes to be added to default ones.
+Default: empty array.
   * `mainattr`: array of attributes of main div.
 Default: empty array.
   * `invalid-feedback`: text to be displayed if mandatory input is not filled.
 Default: translation key `formsbootstrap::messages.required`: "This field is required".
 Cf [below](#translation_keys).
   * `valid-feedback`: text to be displayed if mandatory input is filled.
 Default: empty string.